CHEBBIECHICH/Final-Project/README.md

 # Final-Project
-This is a teleedicine website project.
+This is a telemedicine website project.